yunusemredilber/groupath/README.md

 # Groupath

+> You can view this project live on https://groupathx.herokuapp.com .
+> Please use this site only for test proposes.

 Groupath is a social platform for groups.

 * We can signup, login and logout.
 Our passwords encoded with bcrypt.